 There is now another way for you to find out if your bus route is delayed or school is closed – You can subscribe to email notifications.
 Follow these step by step instructions:

-Enter your email in the New Subscribers box, and click of “I’m not a robot” (follow the instructions in the popup window)
+► Enter your email in the Create Account box, and click of “I’m not a robot”

 To add a subscription; click on the type, Bus (route), School Closure (individual school), or General Notices (district closures) follow the instructions to search for a school name or bus route.